 With all of this in mind, let’s dig a bit deeper and look at the key link metrics you should focus on when carrying out link profile analysis.

-The key link metrics to focus on
+The key link attributes and metrics to focus on

-There are a wide range of link metrics available to you, but there are a select few that can provide you with 95 percent of the insights you’ll need from link profile analysis.
+There are a wide range of link attributes and metrics available to you, but there are a select few that can provide you with 95 percent of the insights you’ll need from link profile analysis.
 This section will explore these in detail and tell you exactly how to use them.

 One of the first things I check, when looking at a link profile, is the anchor text distribution.
 Within a few seconds of looking at this, I can usually tell whether the website has: